About the Bloggers

 Emily Washington is a Policy Research Manager for the Mercatus Center at George Mason University.
 She manages the Spending and Budget Initiative and State and Local Policy Project portfolios.
 Her writing has appeared in USA Today, The Christian Science Monitor, Economic Affairs, and The Daily Caller.
 She contributes to the blogs Neighborhood Effects and Market Urbanism.
 Emily is an alumna of the Mercatus Center MA Fellowship at George Mason University.
 She worked with the Social Change Project in issues related to state and local policy and urban economics.
 After completing her MA, she worked in commercial real estate market research before returning to the Mercatus Center as an Associate Director of State Outreach.
 She graduated from Goucher College in Baltimore, MD with a BA in Economics.

-James Broughel is the program manager for the Regulatory Studies Program at the Mercatus Center and a doctoral student in the economics program at George Mason University.
-His research interests include social regulation, the regulatory process, and benefit-cost analysis for regulations.
+James Broughel is a research fellow for the State and Local Policy Project at the Mercatus Center, and he is a doctoral candidate in the economics program at George Mason University.
+His research interests include the regulatory process and economic analysis of regulations.
 He earned his BA and MA in economics from Hunter College of the City University of New York.
 James grew up outside Boston, Massachusetts.

 Jerry Ellig is a senior research fellow at the Mercatus Center at George Mason University.
 He specializes in the federal regulatory process, economic regulation, and telecommunications regulation.
 Jerry has also served as deputy director of the Office of Policy Planning at the Federal Trade Commission and as a senior economist for the Joint Economic Committee of the US Congress.
 He received his MA and PhD in economics from George Mason University and his BA in economics from Xavier University.